Frequently Asked Questions

 How do I return books or other materials I borrowed to the library while the library is closed to the public?

-Books, DVDs and audiobooks can be returned to our two outside book drops near the parking lot entrance.
+Books, DVDs and audiobooks can be returned to our two outside book drops near the parking lot entrance or brought inside to our cirulation desks.
 Books should be returned to the left side, multimedia to the right.

-Telescopes and puzzles can not be put in the outside book returns and must be returned in person by-appointment.
+Telescopes and puzzles can not be put in the outside book returns.
+Please bring these items inside to retun at the main circulation desk upstairs.

 Log into your online account by visiting our website homepage and clicking on the gray button at the top right corner "Manage Your Account" and entering your library card barcode and PIN.
 Your default PIN is typically the last four digits of your phone number.
 Learn more about loan periods of items by clicking here or wait for eligible items to be automatically renewed.
 If your item is eligible for renewal, it will be automatically renewed and you will receive an automatic email notification from C/W MARS.

-Your online account will not show the materials have been checked in until approximately seven days after you have returned them in the book drop because items are being quarantined for at least 72 hours, sometimes longer.
+Your online account will not show the materials have been checked in until approximately seven days after you have returned them in the book drop because some items are being quarantined for 24 hours, sometimes longer.
 All fines will be waived for returned items.
 Please disregard any automatic C/W MARS overdue notices if you have returned the item(s).

 Your library card may have expired.
 Please call the library and a staff member can update your library card.
 You also might have entered your barcode or PIN incorrectly.
 Your barcode is on the back of your physical library card and is typically either a 13-digit or a 14 digit number.
 Your Personal Identification Number (PIN) is typically the last four digits of the telephone number that you provided when you registered for your card.
 If you’re still having trouble accessing your library account, please contact the library director Ryan Donovan at email@example.com.